Jaseci-Labs/jaseci/backend/jaseci/README.md

 ## Important todos

+- Allow assignments to array elements
+- Add dereferencer to get address of node/edges (get uuid with & instead of .id)
 - On JAC compile create /jac/run API for walkers so you can use urls to call walkers

 - CONTEXTS ARE DICTS (not elements)